clibuilder/clibuilder/packages/args-plus/readme.md

 By taking away certain flexibility, it simplifies the consumption (in code) and normalizes usage (for user).

-The problem is, where to define that opinion.
+The problem is where to define that opinion.
 There are 3 obvious candidates: library, framework, or application.

 Application has all the rights to be opinionated.